 Nick was born in 1975.
 His early family life had a profound influence on him.
-Nick’s mother raised him and his brother single-handedly.
-Making ends meet was a constant theme for much of his childhood, as his mum turned her hand to warehouse work, community-based childcare, and clerical duties to raise her boys.
+Nick’s mother, Linda, raised him and his brother.
+Making ends meet was a constant theme for much of his childhood, as his mum turned her hand to community and warehouse work to raise her two young children.

-It was at home where Nick’s passion for politics began, as he made family decisions with his mum and brother.
-As renters, they moved frequently, which meant Nick experienced life right across communities.
-He learnt early how to embrace change, promote common-ground, and influence positive outcomes.
-His mum's resilience and hard-work ethic provided his role model.
+It was at home where Nick’s passion for politics began.
+That's where family decisions with his mum and brother were made.
+As renters, they moved frequently.
+Nick experienced life right across communities.
+He learnt early-on how to embrace change.
+He knew how to seek common-ground, and influence positive outcomes.
+His mother's resilience and hard-work ethic were his role model.

-Nick’s determination to find solutions to daily challenges extended beyond the front door.
-He was elected to represent his peers at school council.
-The opportunity to be part of positive change inspired Nick to get involved in broader community activism.
+Nick’s determination to find solutions to his family's daily challenges extended beyond the front door.
+At school he was elected to represent his peers on school council.
+The opportunity to be part of positive change inspired Nick to get involved in broader activism.

 In 1991 he joined the Liberal Party.
 Nick’s core beliefs are liberal ones.
-He believes in freedom of thought, worship and choice; in families fostering values and respect; and in democracy that champions individual responsibility and reward for effort.
+He believes in freedom of thought, worship and choice; in families fostering values and respect; and in democracy that champions the rights of the individual, individual responsibility, and incentivises reward for effort.

-While studying at University he became the first to be elected to the student council as a Liberal.
-He also became one of the youngest local government candidates when he ran for office aged 18 years.
+While studying at University Nick became the first ever candidate to be elected to the student council as a Liberal.
+He also became the youngest local government candidate ever to stand in the Shire of Eltham when he ran for office aged 18 years.